 State of Maryland Policy for Identifying Full-Time Employees Under the Affordable Care Act Play or Pay Mandate

-A. Explanation of Terms
+A. Definitions

 Administrative Period.
 The term "Administrative Period" refers to the period of time during which the hours worked data are reviewed to determine an employee's eligibility for the Alternative Subsidy in the subsequent Stability Period.